How to Quiet ATV Exhaust Noise – Your 12 Best Options

 Modifying the exhaust system to make it quieter will alter how the exhaust gasses flow through the system.

-When you add a muffler, you make it slightly harder for the exhaust to pass.
+When you add a muffler, you make it slightly more challenging for the exhaust to pass.
 Therefore it will require a bit more pressure to blow the same amount of air through the system in the same amount of time.

 If you restrict airflow too much, back pressure may build up inside the engine.
 You may experience issues like misfiring, stalling, loss of power, and the engine running too rich.
 None of which are likely to cause any damage to the engine.